shawnbutton/Engineering-training-materials/workbook/testing-pyramid.md

 # Types of Automated Tests

 Any automated testing strategy will require the use of more than one type of test.
-For example, unit, componant, integration, How do you decide which type of test and how many of them you need?
+For example, unit, component, integration, How do you decide which type of test and how many of them you need?

 ### Testing Pyramid
 Mike Cohn created the <em>automated testing pyramid</em> to illustrate the types of automated tests you might use: